bit-bots/bitbots_main/bitbots_vision/docs/tutorials/yolo_open_vino.rst

 Example json config
 ===================

-In Darkent this config files are located in the `.cfg` files.
+In Darkent this values are located in the `.cfg` files.

 .. code-block:: json